jhochwald/who_needs_wannacry_patches/README.md

 ## General

+### Support
+There is no Support!
+You can create an [Issue](https://github.com/jhochwald/who_needs_wannacry_patches/issues/new) if something is wrong.

+### Hotfixes
+The tool looks for the following Patches/Hotfixes.

+* KB4012212
+* KB4012213
+* KB4012214
+* KB4012215
+* KB4012216
+* KB4012217
+* KB4012598
+* KB4012606
+* KB4013198
+* KB4013429
+* KB4015217
+* KB4015438
+* KB4015549
+* KB4015550
+* KB4015551
+* KB4015552
+* KB4015553
+* KB4016635
+* KB4019215
+* KB4019216
+* KB4019264
+* KB4019472

+A few more then required!
+But this is based on the fact, that Microsoft push a lot of Patches and Rollups.
+These could contain the needed paches, so I decided to include them as well.

+#### Missing Link
+Some Operating Systems need more then one Patch/Hotfixes!

+As an example Server 2012 R2 needs the following:

+* KB4012213
+* KB4012216

+The Script and the Tools (cause its based on the same source) will report the system as safe, even if there is just one of the two (2) needed installed.

+That is a drawback!
+It's based on the fact, that the script is a quick hack, and I avoided any kind of logic.
+To make it better, the OS info from the Active Directory should be used.
+And the Hot fixes must be checked based on that.

+This is something that others might want to develop, shouldn't be that hard.
+If someone accepts this challenge: Please feel free to implement it and send me a pull request.
+I would recompile and sign a new version :-)

+### Roadmap
+There is no plan to develop any further features or even fixes.
+If someone find something bad or extends the functionality, I will publish newer versions.

 ### Requirements
 There are a few requirements!
 * The Tool must be elevated (**Run as Administrator is the default**)